If you own a business with more than one location in a market, you know how important it is to keep everyone connected and communicating.

 With scalable speeds up to 10 Gbps and airtight security, Metro Ethernet provides a dedicated private LAN connection to all of your locations that you can manage on your own router.
 Got a satellite office on the other side of the city or 2 states away?
 Metro Ethernet lets you stay in touch with them like they’re on the other side of the wall.

-Ethernet was originally created for the LAN (Local Area Network) and not for the WAN (Wide Area Network), one of the reasons was the distance limitation that the first Ethernet standards offered.
+Ethernet was originally created for the LAN (Local Area Network) due to distance limitations that the first Ethernet standards offered.

 Today technology has improved and regulations have been lifted.
-Ethernet is used a lot in networking products, which makes it cheap to produce Ethernet products compared to other networking technology.
-This is one of the reasons that makes Ethernet an excellent choice to use outside of the LAN.
+Ethernet is used a lot in networking solutions, which makes it lower cost compared to other networking technology.
+This is one of the reasons that makes Ethernet an excellent choice to use as a WAN (Wide Area Network) connectivity product.

-Metro Ethernet was first used outside of the LAN in metropolitan areas, called MANs (Metropolitan Area Network).
-They use fiber cabling because of the support for longer distances.
+Metro Ethernet was first used outside of the LAN in metropolitan areas which is where the name comes from Metro Ethernet.
+They use fiber cabling because it supports longer distances.

-Metro Ethernet was first only used in metropolitan areas, that’s why it’s called “Metro” Ethernet.
-Nowadays it’s also used for long-distance WAN links, often named Carrier Ethernet.
+Although Metro Ethernet was first only used in metropolitan areas, now days it’s also used for long-distance WAN links, often named Carrier Ethernet.

 Metro E is a Layer 2 networking service providing a greater level of security and improved bandwidth for extending your office LAN network to multiple business locations.